RobMeades/DMUClass116/README.md

 ## cab_front_and_roof.blend

 The front portion of the cab and the roof immediately above it as two parts which should be printed separately.
-In your slicer, rotate the roof rotated through 90 degrees on the X axis and ask the slicer to add supports.
+For the roof, rotate it in your slicer through 90 degrees on the X axis and ask the slicer to add supports.

 ![Cab and roof](pics_for_readme/cab_front_and_roof_1.jpg)
 ![Roof rotated](pics_for_readme/cab_front_and_roof_2.jpg)

-The cab requires no added supports; they have been manually added to the object and should be cut away after printing as shown; slicers otherwise tend to over-add supports which are then difficult to remove on such an intricate print.
+The cab requires no added supports; they have been manually added to the object and should be cut away after printing as shown; slicers otherwise tend to over-add supports which are difficult to remove on such an intricate print.
 Both parts should be printed in white ASA for ease of painting; 0.1 mm resolution appears to be sufficient.

 ## chassis.blend